 Frequently Asked Questions

-Montessori classes place children in three-year age groups (3-6, 6-9, 9-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.
+Montessori classes place children in three-year or six-year age groups (1-3, 3-6, 6-12, 12-15), forming communities in which the older children spontaneously share their knowledge with the younger ones.
 Montessori represents an entirely different approach to education.

 (2) The materials teach specific things and then the creativity is incredible.
 Like learning how to handle a good violin and then playing music.
 It is not considered “creative” to use a violin as a hammer, or a bridge while playing with blocks.
 We consider it “creative” to learn how to use violin properly and then create music.
 The same goes for the materials in a Montessori classroom.